Natalie-2004/YelpCamp/README.md

 ## 1. Features and Functionality ✨
 #### 1.1 Updates
-- Create new campgrounds with a title and location
+- Create new campgrounds model with a title and location
 - View a list of all campgrounds
 - Edit existing campgrounds
 - Delete campgrounds